-Bat is a cat command clone with advance syntax highlighting for a large number of programming and markup languages and it also comes with Git integration to show file modifications.
-Its other features include automatic paging, file concatenation, themes for syntax highlighting and various styles for presenting output.
+Bat is a cat command clone with advanced syntax highlighting for a large number of programming and markup languages and it also comes with Git integration to show file modifications.
+Its other features include automatic paging, file concatenation, themes for syntax highlighting, and various styles for presenting output.

 How to Install Bat (A cat clone) in Linux

 ------------- On 64-bit Systems ------------- $ wget https://github.com/sharkdp/bat/releases/download/v0.15.4/bat_0.15.4_amd64.deb $ sudo dpkg -i bat_0.15.4_amd64.deb ------------- On 32-bit Systems ------------- $ wget https://github.com/sharkdp/bat/releases/download/v0.15.4/bat_0.15.4_i386.deb $ sudo dpkg -i bat_0.15.4_i386.deb